 Condensation of flue gases will occur in the exhaust vent and portions of the heat exchanger during burner operation.
 Condensate is considered acidic based on its typical pH range of 3.5 to 3.8 on a scale of 0 to 14 (a pH of 7 is neutral).
 Some installations may require the use of a condensate neutralizer kit to reduce the acidity of the condensate prior to it entering the building's drainage system.
 When possible, locate a floor drain in close proximity to the water heater to minimize the length of the drain line.
-The water heater is supplied with a condensate elbow assembly that must be installed to the water heater before the exhaust vent is connected.
+The water heater is supplied with a condensate trap assembly that must be installed to the water heater before the exhaust vent is connected.
 Horizontal sections of the exhaust vent shall slope upward away from the water heater a minimum of 1/8" per foot.
 This will allow the condensate in the vent to run back to the condensate drain on the water heater.
 In some instances, condensate may form in the intake piping during periods following burner operation.
-Horizontal sections of air intake piping shall slope downward away from the water heater a minimum of 1/8'' per foot.
-When applicable, if downward sloping is not possible or vertical sections are used for air intake piping, a condensate drainage tube can be installed on the intake piping (near the intake pipe connection on the water heater).
-See Section IV: Installation / Vent and Combustion Air Intake / Condensate Elbow Assembly and Section IV: Installation / Vent & Combustion Air Intake / Optional Condensate Line for installation details.
+Horizontal sections of air intake piping shall slope downward away from the water heater a minimum of 1/8" per foot.
+A condensate drainage tube shall be installed on the intake piping (at the factory provided tee.)
+See Section IV: Installation / Vent & Combustion Air Intake / Intake Drain for installation details.